AscentTracker/AsTra/hw/README.md

 on how to enable I2C mode and select the device address by soldering **two** jumper pads.

-SD card module from LC Studio was too big for my enclosure so I had to use a MicroSD version from Sparkfun.
+Cheap SD card module from LC Studio was too big for my enclosure so I had to use a MicroSD version from Sparkfun.
 That had the nice bonus of eliminating the need for a 4050 level converter.